CIAT-DAPA/GapAnalysis/README.md

 ## Usage
 We provide the below reproducible example (also available in the package documentation).
 Please note this example is provided at 10 arc minutes resolution for efficient processing time; the results in the associated published article (Khoury et al. 2019c) and described in the associated R package article (Carver et al. 2021) differ as the analysis was conducted at 2.5 arc minutes resolution.
+For more details on accessing and utilizing the 2.5 arc minutes dataset see [ecoregions and protected areas](#ecolink).

 ```r
 ##Load package